Ljubomir Fejsa

-Ljubomir Fejsa (Љубомир Фејса, /sh/, Любомир Фейса; born 14 August 1988) is a Serbian professional footballer who last played for Partizan as a defensive midfielder.
+Ljubomir Fejsa (Љубомир Фејса, /sr/; born 14 August 1988) is a Serbian former professional footballer.
 He competed for Serbia at the 2008 Summer Olympics.

-From 2008–09 to 2016–17, Fejsa won ten consecutive league titles across three clubs – three with Partizan, three with Olympiacos and four with Benfica, winning both the Super League Greece and the Primeira Liga in the 2013–14 season.
+From 2008–09 to 2016–17 seasons, Fejsa won ten consecutive league titles across three clubs: three with Partizan, three with Olympiacos and four with Benfica, winning both the Super League Greece and the Primeira Liga in the 2013–14 season.

 Club career

 Partizan

-On 1 July 2008, it was announced that Fejsa signed for FK Partizan after the club had been interested in him for over a year.
-He signed a five-year contract and was given the number 5 shirt for Partizan.
-In the three seasons he spent in Partizan, Fejsa won three Serbian Championship Titles as well as two trophies in the Serbian Cup.
-In the 2008/09 season. and 2009/10.
-Fejsa was included in the ideal team of the domestic championship.
-In April 2010, in a friendly match between the national teams of Serbia and Japan (3:0), Fejsa injured his anterior cruciate ligaments, after which he spent more than a year out of the field, and he played again only at the end of the 2010/11 season.
+On 1 July 2008, Fejsa signed for FK Partizan after the club had been interested in him for over one year.
+He signed a five-year contract and was given the number 5 shirt.
+For the three seasons he spent in Partizan, Fejsa won three Serbian Championship Titles as well as two trophies in the Serbian Cup, including the 2008–09 and 2009–10 seasons.
+He was included in the ideal club of the domestic championship.
+In an April 2010 friendly match between Serbia and Japan, which ended in a 3–0 victory for the former, Fejsa suffered anterior cruciate ligament injury, after which he spent more than one year out of the field.
+Fejsa only returned to play at the end of the 2010–11 season.

 Olympiacos

-On 21 June 2011 Fejsa signed with Olympiacos with a transfer fee of €3 million and signed a three plus one-year contract.
-His first appearance was in a friendly 1–0 win against Galatasaray.
-He scored his first goal against Inter Milan during another friendly match.
-He showed good form at the beginning of 2011–12 season, and had impressive performances during the early stages of Champions League Groups.
-However, he was injured during training and missed the rest of the season.
+On 21 June 2011, Fejsa signed with Olympiacos with a transfer fee of €3 million and signed a four-year contract.
+He debuted in a friendly 1–0 victory against Galatasaray.
+Fejsa scored his first goal against Inter Milan during another friendly match.
+He showed good form at the beginning of 2011–12 season, and had impressive performances during the early stages of Champions League group stages.
+However, Fejsa was injured during training, leading him to miss the rest of the season.

-During the 2012–13 season, when Leonardo Jardim was named the head coach of Olympiacos, Fejsa was regularly benched and barely made any appearance during the Portuguese coach stay at the club.
-In February 2013, when Leonardo Jardim was sacked by Olympiacos due to the crowds dismay because of the playing style of the team, coach Míchel was hired and he immediately made Fejsa one of the starters.
-He made decent appearances, despite being benched for most of the season and he was called back to Serbia national football team for the 2014 FIFA World Cup qualification.
+During the 2012–13 season, when Leonardo Jardim was named head coach of Olympiacos, Fejsa was regularly benched and barely made any appearance during the Portuguese coach stay at the club.
+In February 2013, when Jardim was sacked by Olympiacos due to the crowds dismay from playing style of the team, coach Míchel was hired and he immediately made Fejsa one of the starters.
+He made decent appearances despite being benched for most of the season and was called back to Serbia national football team for the 2014 FIFA World Cup qualification.